Manidills/SVM/README.md

 # SVM

-1. Hyperplane thet comes with the boundaries { Margins and hyperplane }
+1. Hyperplane that comes with the boundaries { Margins and hyperplane }
 2. It works to convert to high dim space with the kernal tricks

 Kernal Types-